HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 ### 2.1.1 `htr_sendTx`

 The `htr_sendTx` method creates a new transaction based on parameters.

-It will select the `utxos` automatically, mine and send the transaction
+If `push_tx` is enabled, it will select the `utxos` automatically, mine and send the transaction, otherwise, it will just return the transaction with signed inputs

 **Parameters**